 The characteristics of this variety are also ideal for pacification (processing by sun-drying) which is the first step of the production of the most known sweet wines.

-So how many wines can be made with the Pedro Ximenez grape variety in Montilla Moriles?
+So how many local wines can be made with the Pedro Ximenez grape variety in Montilla Moriles?

 Biological ageing under “velo de flor”

 If you are wondering if winemakers from Montilla Moriles and Jerez are making the same types of wine you are only half-right.
 The main difference between the two wines is grape variety.

 Jerez wines are produced with Palomino grapes while in Montilla, in the same way as the Pedro Ximenez grapes.
 The latter is a variety, that due to climate and soil, achieves a higher percentage of sugar than palomino.